Clay Warmup Study

 Point allocation for warmups

-Barcelona - not as prestigious as the top three, but a 56-draw and has always attracted a strong claycourt
+Barcelona - not quite as prestigious as the top four, but has a 56-draw and always attracts a strong

-in the World Team Championship or take this week off, and the value of this tourney is reduced accordingly.
+the World Team Championship or take this week off, and the value of these tourneys are reduced

-American tourneys - the weak 32-draw sisters of the clay season, these not only have attracted extremely
+American tourneys - the weak sisters of the clay season, these not only have attracted extremely poor

-poor fields but (worse) have been usually played on green clay, which is faster than red clay and thus of
+fields but for many years were played on green clay, which is faster than red clay and thus of dubious value

-Paris?
-Here are all the season point totals over 20, with the subsequent RG result in ( ).
+Here are all the warmup point totals over 20, with the subsequent RG result in ( ).

 1996 36 Thomas Muster (4R)